Radmanded/webex-spaceWidget/README.md

 ## Configure

-### Clone repo
+1. Clone the repository with git
 ```
 git clone https://github.com/CiscoDevNet/devnet-express-cloud-collab-code-samples.git
 cd /devnet-express-cloud-collab-code-samples/itp/collab-spark-video-sdk-widget-meet/onebank
 ```

-1. In the `/devnet-express-cloud-collab-code-samples/itp/collab-spark-video-sdk-widget-meet/onebank` folder
+2. In the `/devnet-express-cloud-collab-code-samples/itp/collab-spark-video-sdk-widget-meet/onebank` folder

 <br/>

-2. Open `webex-teams.html` in an editor
+3. Open `webex-teams.html` in an editor
   -- add your Webex personal access token and an
   -- add an email address to a webex user that is not yourself -- Save the file

 <br/>

-3. Next make changes to onebank.html in your editor
+4. Next make changes to onebank.html in your editor
   - Find Line 69, which defines the blue button on the page labeled 'Ask Sandy':
  `<input type='submit' value='Ask Sandy' name='submit' class='submit' onclick='' />`